PivotBuddy

 Think Differently

-Bad founders see board meetings as a chore.
-Good founders use them.
+Bad founders see board meetings as a chore--something to get through so they can get back to "real work."
+Good founders use them as a strategic accelerant.
 Your directors have seen dozens of companies face your exact problems.
-Learn from their experience—don't just get through the meeting.
+They have watched some succeed and others fail.

 The Board Meeting: A Decision Engine